Introduction to Cisco WAAS

 Refreshes the current page of the WAAS Central Manager GUI.

-Deletes a WAAS element, such as a device, and device group.
+Deletes a WAAS element, such as a device, device group, print driver, or file service policy.

-Creates a new WAAS element, such as an acceleration policy.
+Creates a new WAAS element, such as a file service policy or an acceleration policy.

 Filters the information in a table to make it easier to locate a specific item.